Professor of Politics

 |Bio / C.V.|

-To my good fortune and endless gratification, my work on the Qur'an has been translated into several languages (Arabic, Bengali, Indonesian, Spanish, Portuguese, French, Dutch, and Urdu) and I've also been invited to speak about it both in the U.S. and abroad (Egypt, Indonesia, Pakistan, Spain, Portugal, the Netherlands, Canada, Germany, Finland, Iceland, Italy, and the U.K.).
+To my good fortune, my work on the Qur'an has been translated into a number of languages (Arabic, Bengali, Indonesian, Urdu, Spanish, Portuguese, French, Dutch, and German) and I've also been invited to speak about it in several countries.
+I have particularly appreciated doing so in Indonesia, Granada (Spain), Russia, Turkey, the Netherlands, Egypt, and Iceland.

-From Pakistan, I have a B.A. in English Literature and Philosophy and an M.A. in Journalism and, from the U.S., an M.A. and Ph.D. in International Studies.
+I have a B.A. in English Literature and Philosophy and an M.A. in Journalism (with honors), from Pakistan and an M.A. and Ph.D. (with distinction) in International Studies, from the U.S.

 For a list of my work history and publications, please see my c.v.